 5. Make Your Pumpkin Cream Cold Foam

-In a 32-ounce French press, combine 1 cup of heavy cream, ½ cup condensed milk, 2 teaspoons each of PS and vanilla extract, and three tablespoons of pumpkin puree.
+In a French press, combine 1 cup of heavy cream, ½ cup condensed milk, 2 teaspoons each of pumpkin spice and vanilla extract, and three tablespoons of pumpkin puree.
 Whisk everything together with a balloon whisk until everything is combined.

 Start with four large plunges with the plunger to aerate your cold foam.
 Then, continue with smaller, quicker plunges near the bottom of the French until the foam reaches the desired consistency.

 Pro Tip: If you’ve ever frothed hot milk with a French press, this process is the same.
 You can even use this method to make whipped cream.
 Also, gently tap the press on the counter between plunges to eliminate any larger bubbles.

 For optimal results, start by decanting all your syrups into Mason jars and letting them chill in your fridge.

 Once everything is cold, pour in 60 ml—or two tablespoons—of your pumpkin spice and vanilla syrups into each 475-ml glass.
 Stir to combine.